nicklockwood/layout/README.md

 * rightBarButtonItems
 * leftItemsSupplementBackButton

-Many of these properties can only be usefully configured via constants or state variables, since there is no way to create literal values for them in an expression, however the `leftBarButtonItem` and `rightBarButtonItem` can also be manipulated directly using the ffollowing sub-properties:
+Many of these properties can only be usefully configured via constants or state variables, since there is no way to create literal values for them in an expression, however the `leftBarButtonItem` and `rightBarButtonItem` can also be manipulated directly using the following sub-properties:

 * title
 * image